hasnain3142/hasnain3142.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Incoming CS PhD Student at The University of Central Florida
+subtitle: CS PhD Student at The University of Central Florida

 profile:
   align: right